Everything You Should Know About Psychiatric Nursing

 Advanced practice and postgraduate psychiatric nursing

 Advanced practice registered nurses (APRNs) and nurse practitioners (NPs) both have expanded scopes of practice when compared to psychiatric RNs.
+While some psychiatric RNs may want to go more general in their practice and become a Family NP, others may want to dive even deeper into the world of mental health as a psychiatric-mental health NP (PMHNP).
 That said, things get a little more complicated at this level and the best route for you will depend heavily on the state in which you wish to practice—currently state laws are not uniform regarding scope of practice, education and licensure requirements.

 That being said, as with psychiatric registered nursing, you will first need to obtain your RN license.
 Because the next step is graduate school, a Bachelor’s degree program is the ideal first step—though there are options like accelerated BSN programs if you have an unrelated Bachelor’s degree or RN-to-BSN programs for ADN-RNs looking to make the jump.

-Once you complete your bachelor’s-level registered nursing education, you will most likely need to spend time working in a psychiatric registered nursing (or closely related) role as many graduate nursing programs will require this for admission.
-Once you’ve gained acceptance and completed your program, you’ll need to complete a certification exam and pursue licensure if your state requires it.
-It should be noted that some states may require nurse practitioners to complete a doctorate of nursing practice (DNP) as well.
+Once you complete your bachelor’s-level registered nursing education, you will most likely want to spend time working in a psychiatric registered nursing (or closely related) role as many graduate nursing programs will require this for admission.
+Once you’ve gained acceptance to a PMHNP program and completed your program, you’ll need to complete a certification exam and pursue licensure as your state requires it.
+It should be noted that some employers may require nurse practitioners to complete a doctorate of nursing practice (DNP) as well.

 What are some common psychiatric nursing duties?